-- Going abroad on an internship or service learning program?
+- Learning a language not taught at UVA?
 The LC has developed a resource collection for independent learners of Khmer, Wolof, isiXhosa, and Hindi.

 - BBC Languages lets you choose from activities, tests, and interactive videos for 40 languages!

-- Busuu is an app with courses for several languages.
+- Busuu has courses for several languages.
 In addition to audio and writing exercises, the app offers lessons specifically on dialogue.
 Also offers an offline mode.

 - Wordreference is a useful dictionary tool, especially for romance languages.

-- Mango Languages offers conversation-focused practice in more than 70 languages, including some advanced levels and some less-commonly-taught languages.
-Methodology is informed by research, and activities are interactive and motivating.
+- Mango Languages offers conversation-focused practice in more than 70 languages, including some advanced levels and some less-commonly-taught languages. (paid)

 UVA Organizations Supporting Language & Culture Study